Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Empirical Demonstrations

 \subsubsection{Selective Outlier Enumeration}

-Figure~\ref{fig:exp-synthetic-1-sel} reports on related experiments in which the goal is to construct a 90\% lower confidence bounds for the number of outliers within a data-driven subset of test points, selected as those with the largest conformity scores.
-To facilitate the interpretation of these experiments, ACODE is applied using a fixed classification algorithm (a one-class support vector machine), not a suite of 6 different algorithms.
+Figure~\ref{fig:exp-synthetic-1-sel-q0.5} reports on related experiments in which the goal is to construct a 90\% lower confidence bounds for the number of outliers within a data-driven subset of test points, selected as those with the largest conformity scores.
+To facilitate the interpretation of these experiments, ACODE is applied using a fixed classification algorithm, a one-class support vector machine.
 This ensures the test subsets are always selected based on comparable conformity scores in all repetitions of the experiments.
+We do not apply ACODE with the Shiraishi local test here due to its higher computational cost when the selected subset differs from the full test set; see Table~\ref*{tab:comp-costs}.
 These results further demonstrate how the efficacy of different local testing procedures can vary in different situations.
-Simes' method performs better with very small selected sets, while the LMPI test with $G(F) = F^3$ excels in cases with moderately large selected sets.
-Once more, ACODE can approximately maximize power by autonomously identifying the most effective classifier and local testing procedure for each scenario.
+Simes' method performs better with very small selected sets, while the WMW and Fisher's test excel in cases with moderately large selected sets.
+Once more, ACODE can approximately maximize power by autonomously identifying the most effective local testing procedure for each scenario.